tiy-atx-ui-aug2015/group-project/README.md

 ## Normal Mode
-To begin, one frontend member of your team should create a new repo using the `tiyfe` command and invite your other team members as and [invite all of your team members as collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/) so that they can push to the repo.
-The other frontend student and the design student should pull (don't fork) the newly created repository onto their computer and `cd` into the directory where the repo lives.
+To begin, one frontend member of your team should create a new repo using Jess's basic webpack setup.
+The frontender should [invite all of your team members as collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/) so that they can push to the repo.
+Other frontend and design students should pull (don't fork) the newly created repository onto their computer and `cd` into the directory where the repo lives.
 Then run the `npm install` command (this could take a while to finish so I recommend that you do it as early as possible).

 The backend student(s) will create an entitely separate repository.

 Hackathon Format:

-* 09:00 - 09:35 - Morning (individual class lecture)
+* Thursday - April 7th
+	* 1:30pm Project kick-off and requirements
+	* 2:15pm Meet with your group and answer designer questions
+	* 3:15pm Designers break off and start working, frontend / backend work on nightly assignment
+* Friday - April 8th
-* 09:35 - 10:00 - Quick Agile Lecture.
+	* 09:00am - 09:30am - Quick Agile Lecture
-* 10:00 - 10:45 - Design Lecture​
-* 10:45 - 11:00 - Break
+	* 09:30am - 09:45am - Break
-* 11:00 - 11:45 - Advanced Git Lecture
+	* 09:45am - 11:30am - Advanced Git Lecture
-* 11:45 - 12:15 - Hackathon Requirements
+	* 11:30am - 04:30pm - Break into groups and start working
-* 01:15 - 02:00 - Group pitches
+	* 04:30pm - 05:30pm - Week 6 celebration

 ## Notes